Core Idea

 The Natural Conflict

-Organics frustrate Mechanics by appearing undisciplined — they talk before they have understood, explore before they define, and resist premature closure.
-Mechanics frustrate Organics by appearing rigid — they want a specification before thinking freely, and may collapse the problem space too early.
+Organics frustrate Mechanics by appearing undisciplined — they talk before they have understood and resist premature closure.
+Mechanics frustrate Organics by wanting a specification before thinking freely, collapsing the problem space too early.

-This mirrors March’s (1991) exploration-exploitation tension: organisations need both search (Organic) and refinement (Mechanic), but the two modes compete for time and authority.
-It also maps to Kirton’s (1976) Adaption-Innovation continuum: Adaptors (within-paradigm problem-solving) correspond to Mechanics; Innovators (beyond-paradigm) correspond to Organics.
+This mirrors March’s (1991) exploration-exploitation tension and maps to Kirton’s (1976) Adaption-Innovation continuum: Adaptors correspond to Mechanics; Innovators to Organics.

 Phase-Dependent Value